From the TAP Leadership Team

 - Leading Indiana’s Great Lakes Practice Transformation Network efforts with helping over 3,000 providers prepare for value-based care.

-- Helping 175 Medicaid practices with Meaningful Use.
+- Helping 150+ Medicaid practices with Meaningful Use of their Electronic Health Records.

 - Completed over 200 security risk assessments at over 600 providers sites.